-Allow at least one to two billing cycles, roughly one to two months, for the credit card company to report that information to Experian and the other credit reporting companies.
-Another month or so will demonstrate that you aren't going to immediately take on more debt.
-Once the account information has been updated and a new score is calculated, you’ll likely see an increase in your score.
+Allow a few billing cycles—one to two months—for the credit card company to report your new information and for credit scoring models to see that you aren't immediately taking on new debt.
+Once your information is updated and a new score is calculated, you may see an increase in your credit score.